SxtTxch/netInterface/README.md

-# 🖧 Roblox Networking Library
+# 🖧 netInterface

-**Roblox Networking Library** is a powerful, **easy-to-use networking solution** for handling **client-server communication** in Roblox games.
+**netInterface** is a powerful, **easy-to-use networking solution** for handling **client-server communication** in Roblox games.
 This library provides a seamless way to create, manage, and interact with remote events between the client and server, making it **simple and efficient** to pass data between both ends.

 ## 🚀 Features